PASADENA, Calif. – Caltech Athletics is proud to announce seven inductees from eight different sports into the Caltech Athletics Hall of Honor.

 In 1996 Dan Kleiman was named the SCIAC Men's Runner of the Year in cross country.

-Representing Caltech Baseball in this year's Hall of Honor class, Penserini was a one-time Caltech record holder for most hits in a season.
+One of two three-sport athletes in this year's class Hall of Honor class, Penserini was a one-time Caltech record holder for most hits in a season.

 He was named the Caltech Male Athlete of the Year in both 2012 and 2013.